Prominent Jurist Visits McGeorge

 February 25, 2013

-One of the world's most prominent jurists, retired Justice Richard Goldstone of South Africa, closed out Pacific McGeorge's 2nd Annual International Jurist Series with an address, "Recent Developments at the International Criminal Court," on Feb.
+One of the world's most prominent jurists, retired Justice Richard Goldstone of South Africa, closed out McGeorge's 2nd Annual International Jurist Series with an address, "Recent Developments at the International Criminal Court," on Feb.
 19.

 In the 1990's, Goldstone, a visiting lecturer at the University of Virginia this spring, chaired the Goldstone Commission that investigated violence and other human rights abuses committed in South Africa's townships during the apartheid era.
 A former member of the Constitutional Court of South Africa, he was the first chief prosecutor of the U.N.
 International Criminal Tribunals for the former Yugoslavia (ICTY) and Rwanda (ICTR).